 AAUW State College is committed to advocating for quality public education.
 We advocate forcefully for policies that promote quality education through gender fairness, equity, and diversity at all educational levels, from pre-K through graduate school.

 Our Education Committee focuses on current issues affecting public schools.
-These issues include charter schools, school choice, and school funding.
-With the pandemic forcing many students to learn remotely, the committee also recognizes the Digital Divide as a serious equity issue.
+These issues include charter schools, school choice, school funding, book censorship and more.

 Our Education Committee continually monitors public education policy and stays abreast of reports and articles on the subject.
-We monitor the status of legislation, attend events such as legislative hearings in Harrisburg and the local Constitution Day Roundtable.
-We also have met with our local legislators and attended 2022 Lobby Day in the state capitol to meet legislative staff over pending legislation to increase public education funding.
+We monitor the status of legislation, attend events such as legislative hearings in Harrisburg and the local Constitution Day Round Table.
+We also meet with our local legislators and attended AAUW-led advocacy events at the state capitol to discuss public education funding.

 Our work is facilitated by alliances with advocacy groups such as Education Voters of PA, PA Schools Work and the Keystone State Education Coalition.
 The Education Committee welcomes new members who want to be active in ensuring strong public education.

 Half a Century of Expanding Access to Education

 With 37 words, Congress changed the face of education.
 Title IX of the Education Amendments of 1972 states: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”